 It utilizes the chuño, which is a dehydrated potato that has been prepared and eaten by the mountain-dwelling indigenous tribes since before the Spanish conquistadors arrived.

-The soup is a simple beef broth with chuños, carrot, peas, lima beans, and cutlets of beef, and it is topped with chopped mint for a refreshing traditional flavor punch.
+The soup is a simple beef broth with chuños, carrots, peas, lima beans, and cutlets of beef, and it is topped with chopped mint for a refreshing traditional flavor punch.

 These main dishes all have one thing in common – their large size.
 You will notice most of the dishes listed have more than one protein element and are all served with potatoes, rice, pasta, or a combination of the three.